ESO 235-58

 ESO 235-58 is a galaxy in the constellation of Indus.

 Its exact nature is uncertain.
 At first glance, it appears like a barred spiral galaxy seen face on.
 However, further examination has shown that what appears to be the bar is actually the main structure of an edge-on spiral galaxy, and the galaxy has structure like that of polar-ring galaxies.

+Supernova

+One supernova has been observed in ESO 235-58: SN 2003ho (Type II, mag.
+18.6) was discovered by Berto Monard on 31 July 2003.